Man Leaving Office Looking Ahead

 Can I take holiday during my notice period?

-When you leave, you’ll also be paid for any holiday allowance that you’ve accrued but haven’t taken.
-Your employer could instruct you to take any holidays you’ve not used up, or you can suggest using your holiday to shorten your notice period, but it’s up to the employer to allow you to do this.
+Your employer could instruct you to take any holidays you have not used up, or you can suggest using your holiday to shorten your notice period, but it’s up to the employer to allow you to do this.
 It’s worth consulting your employment contract for the details about leftover holidays.
 Read more about employers dictating holidays.

 Can I work elsewhere during my notice period?

-This could also be in breach of your contract.
+Working somewhere else during your notice period could be a breach of contract which could also leave you vulnerable legally.
 If you leave your job to work elsewhere during your notice period, your employer could instigate legal action to stop you doing this.
-They could potentially seek an injunction if they can prove you’ve left to work for a competitor, or if they believe you’re putting their business interests at risk, such as by potentially disclosing confidential and sensitive information.
+They could potentially seek an injunction if they can prove you have left to work for a competitor, or if they believe you are putting their business interests at risk, such as by potentially disclosing confidential and sensitive information.

-For example, you’ve got up and left your Marketing Manager position at a Marketing Agency, and decided to work for their competitor.
-If you’ve failed to serve some, or any notice, they may suspect you’re passing on client information to the other agency and are planning to poach their clients.
+For example, you have got up and left your Marketing Manager position at a Marketing Agency, and decided to work for their competitor.
+If you have failed to serve some, or any notice, they may suspect you are passing on client information to the other agency and are planning to poach their clients.
 In this instance, if your employer was able to prove this, they may be able to seek an injunction.

-If you’re dead set on quitting your job without notice, you may be unaware how you can legally reach this solution with your employer.
-We’ve outlined below best practice on how to achieve this outcome.
+If you are dead set on quitting your job without notice, you may be unaware how you can legally reach this solution with your employer.
+We have outlined below best practice on how to achieve this outcome.

 Can I be taken to court for not working notice?

 If the impact of you leaving the business without giving notice is minimal, the chances of your employer suing you for leaving without working out your notice period is low.
-To a certain extent, it depends on what kind of role you’re in and what company you’re leaving your current job to work for.
+To a certain extent, it depends on what kind of role you are in and what company you are leaving your current job to work for.

-For example, if you’re in a senior position and your role can’t be easily filled or you’re leaving for a competitor, the impact on the business may be considerable and your employer may be more likely to threaten action.
-If you’re a company director or you’re responsible for company assets or client money, you’re likely to have additional obligations, such as fiduciary duties, which you may have put at risk by walking out.
+For example, if you are in a senior position and your role can’t be easily filled or you are leaving for a competitor, the impact on the business may be considerable and your employer may be more likely to threaten action.
+If you are a company director or you are responsible for company assets or client money, you are likely to have additional obligations, such as fiduciary duties, which you may have put at risk by walking out.
 Your employer, in this event, would be entitled to pursue legal action against you to recover any potential losses.

 How can Slater and Gordon help?